j0bro/com.ubnt.unifivideo/README.md

 ## Changelog

 ### Version 0.9.3
+* Add support for UVC G3 Flex
+* Add support for UVC G3 Micro
-* Add support for UVC-G3-PRO
+* Add support for UVC G3 Pro
-* Add support for UVC-G4-PRO
+* Add support for UVC G4 Pro

 ### Version 0.9.2
 * NVR can't be discovered if it's on a different subnet than Homey ([#5][i5])